 discovered the Sphynx cat (which lacks fur), then the fact the Cat class shares fur with its subclasses, presents a problem.

 Now we must go back and handle the exception.

 Overriding the fur method to return nothing might come to mind, but if Sphynx inherits from Cat, it will still have a fur method that is inappropriate (after all, you wouldn’t want to take your Sphynx cat to an expensive cat salon, execute the fur method and then discover, to your great embarrassment, no fur is returned).

 If, on the other hand, we remove fur from the Cat class, that may break existing code because objects depend on classes and assume specific data and methods will be inherited from their superclasses.
 If we change a superclass, that could cause problems.

 But perhaps we decide to create two new classes: CatWithFur and CatWithoutFur then reorganize the inheritance tree appropriately.
 However we’re now cluttering our program with extra classes meant to handle a small exception.
 If we expand this trivial example to a real-world application, these problems increase by orders of magnitude.

 With the FP paradigm, we use functions to share code and those functions are loosely coupled with data.
-So our Cat class can be replaced with a set of small, cohesive Cat functions executed one at a time in a pipeline.
+We then compose these functions in different ways to form various applications.
+So our Cat class can be replaced with a set of small, cohesive Cat attribute functions executed sequentially in a pipeline.